Can You Recycle Plastic Bags? (Explained & Solved!)

 Where Can I Recycle Plastic Bags?

-Plastic bags can be recycled outside grocery stores and pharmacies, like Target, Walmart, and Whole Foods.
+Plastic bags can be recycled outside grocery stores and pharmacies, such as Target, Walmart, and Whole Foods.
 Look for the collection bins near the store’s entrance.
-These collection points will usually accept other types of plastic bags.
+These collection points usually accept other types of plastic bags.
 If they don’t, direct your questions to your local recycling center.

 If you can’t find any collection points near you, try searching your zip code for a drop-off location.